MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-fabric-workspace.md

 ms.search.form: Source and Destination
 ---

-# Add Fabric workspace item events to an eventstream
+# Add Fabric workspace item events to an eventstream (preview)

 This article shows you how to add Fabric workspace item event source to an eventstream.